tetra3dprint/HemeraOdyssey/Print_Settings.md

 ### #hemeraodyssey

 * Use PETG for all part
-* Part are already correctly orientated, do not change orientated
+* Part are already correctly orientated to take best advantage of stock part cooling, do not change the orientation
 * Use exactly 4 perimeters @ (slicer default) 0.45mm width
 * Use 0.2mm layer height
 * Use at least 20% rectangular infill